ossia/score/src/lib/resources/icons_svg/top_toolbar/readme.md

 The global workflow to create a top toolbar button icons:
 1. Duplicate the template file and rename the prefix **template** with the button name (lowercase with no spaces and underscores if composed of more than one word)
-2. Follow the color theme stated below and check that the icon is centered and fitting inside the inside square as stated in the General paragraph
+2. Follow the color theme stated below and check that the icon is centered and fitting approximately inside the inside square as stated in the General paragraph
 3. Export in the folder **/src/lib/resources/icons/** in two png files of size:
 * 48 x 48 (px)
 * 96 x 96 (px) with the suffix **_@2x** in the name